fbaligand/lognavigator/README.md

 # Advanced Options

-- **forbidden.commands:** custom the list of forbidden commands (default is: rm,rmdir,mv,kill,ssh,chmod,chown,vi)
+- **forbidden.commands:** customize the list of forbidden commands (default is: rm,rmdir,mv,kill,ssh,chmod,chown,vi)
-- **filelist.maxcount:** custom the maximum file count displayed in the file list screen (default is: 1000)
+- **filelist.maxcount:** customize the maximum file count displayed in the file list screen (default is: 1000)
+- **default.encoding:** customize the default encoding used to read command output (default is: UTF-8).
+Possible values are ISO-8859-1 and UTF-8

-You can custom advanced options using two ways :
+You can customize advanced options using two ways :
 - system properties
 - jndi environment entries